UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 We can already observe contrasts in general performance for the same classification sub-task.
 The VTAB/flowers dataset (known better as Oxford Flowers102) and cars dataset (Stanford Cars) both test intra-class differentiation, where objects sharing a greater category (flowers and cars) must be further differentiated (flower species and car make/model/year).
 Here the CLIP models perform fairly well, reaching over ~70% accuracy for the Flowers102 dataset and over ~80% on the Stanford Cars dataset averaged across all models.
 While these metrics pale in comparison to standard classification SoTA is 99.76% for Flowers102 and 96.32% for Stanford Cars, they're competive for zero-shot.
 The single zero-shot data point on Papers with Code is for VAE-GAN model at [70.8% top1 accuracy](https://paperswithcode.com/sota/zero-shot-learning-on-oxford-102-flower).
 ViT-H/14 from LAION reaches 80.2% top1 accuracy, making it SoTA on Papers with Code.
 The Stanford Cars doesn't have a current leaderboard on Papers with Code, but the 80%+ zero-shot top1 accuracy surpases the SoTA for few-shot classification on Papers with Code, which is currently only [73.15%](https://paperswithcode.com/sota/few-shot-image-classification-on-stanford-2).

-The zero-shot accuries of the aforementioned datasets compete with or surpass the SoTA for zero-shot and few-shot learning and are within a reasonable margin of models trained on the dataset itself.
+The zero-shot accuracies of the aforementioned datasets compete with or surpass the SoTA for zero-shot and few-shot learning and are within a reasonable margin of models trained on the dataset itself.

 <!-- However, the CLIP models struggle with another form of intra-class differentiation with the FGVC-Aircraft dataset.
 The best CLIP model was the ViT-H/14 model from LAION with 42.6% accuracy, compared to the 95.11% accuracy for Inceptionv4 which is SoTA